Luc-Rev/opentrons-secure-protocol/README.md

 4. Run on an Opentrons Flex

-MATCH the secret in mon_protocole.py
+MATCH the secret code in mon_protocole.py
 Edit run_on_flex.py to set your robot’s IP address, then run:

 python run_on_flex.py